 This option allows you to save the configuration and scheduling data entered in the current Scheduler window in the file that is associated with the window.
 If the configuration file name has not yet been specified, this option is disabled; you should use the Save Config File As... option.
-See "Configuration File Format" on page B-1 for a description of the format of this file as well as "Configuration File Example" on page B-2 for the actual configuration file associated with Figure 4-3, "Sample Scheduler Window," on page 4-10.
+See "Configuration Files" on page C-1 for a description of the format of this file as well as "Configuration File Example" on page C-3 for an example.